Ambivalent Men, and the Women Who Love Them

 Why, in this scenario, does a woman stay true to such a man?
 It may be because she believes his very aloofness makes him a more desirable catch.
 If she hangs in there long enough, he will eventually commit, and it will mean so much more because he was so ambivalent about her in the beginning.
 She sees a chance for self-validation in earning his attention when others couldn't.

-As for the emotionally unavailable "player," he tends to hold so steadfastly to a rigid male stereotype that his experience of himself also becomes stunted, and the world he sees around him takes on a bland hue.
+As for the emotionally unavailable man, he may hold so steadfastly to a rigid male stereotype that his experience of himself also becomes stunted.

 Think Big Picture

 It is not about getting a man to commit or to step up to the plate.
 It is about forming a mutually pleasurable, emotionally safe relationship with someone with whom you can be a real partner for the long-term.
 Longstanding social-science theories suggest that for women, self-image, self-esteem, and identity are tied to having harmonious relationships, in ways that are not as true for many men.
 And without healthy, equal partnership, it is hard to fully excel and achieve other important pursuits, particularly for women who plan to have children.